-Title: Support Programme for the Modernisation of Civil Registration
+Title: Support Programme for the Modernisation of the Civil Registration System

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Decentralisation and Local Development

 Overall term: 2021 to 2024